strapdata/openfoodfacts/README.md

 Check application logs:

-    docker logs pymeetup_meetup_1
+    make logs

-Run a bash in the docker container:
+Open a shell in the web container:

-    docker exec -it pymeetup_meetup_1 bash
+    make shell

 ## Usage